APIDevTools/swagger-cli/README.md

 swagger-cli <command> [options] <file>

 Commands:
-    validate                Validates a Swagger API against the Swagger 2.0 schema and spec
+    validate                Validates an API definition in Swagger 2.0 or OpenAPI 3.0 format

-    bundle                  Bundles a multi-file Swagger API into a single file
+    bundle                  Bundles a multi-file API definition into a single file

 Options:
     -h, --help              Show help for any command